 Practically, psychologists primarily intervene or work through therapy (although this depends on the registration category – see what is a registered psychologist).
 Psychiatrists are more involved with medical management of individuals diagnosed with or seeking medical treatment for a psychiatric diagnosis.

 I am affiliated with medical schemes and claim on behalf of clients after their consultation sessions.
 I also charge in accordance with medical aid rates, if you are to use your medical aid to cover your therapeutic process.
 To determine whether you are covered and for how many sessions, it is best to first confirm with your medical scheme directly.
-If your medical aid does not cover psychological intervention or your funds are depleted, you will be responsible for the fees and can chat directly to me about out of cover costs for psychological treatment, which are negotiable depending on the affordability of the client.
+If your medical aid does not cover psychological intervention or your funds are depleted, you will be responsible for the fees and can chat directly to me about out of cover costs for psychological treatment.

 Payment can be made via medical aid or card.